Understanding Meat Cuts: Brisket, Short Rib, Chuck Roll & More

 Quick-cooking cuts like rib eye, sirloin, and rump are perfect for grilling or pan-frying.
 Their natural tenderness and marbling keep them moist and full of flavour with minimal cooking time.
 A hot sear locks in juices, making them ideal for steak lovers.

-Leaner cuts like eye fillet and porterhouse are best when cooked with precision.
+Leaner cuts, such as eye fillet and porterhouse, are best when cooked with precision.
 These cuts are naturally tender but can dry out if overcooked.
 Cooking them to medium-rare or medium ensures a juicy bite every time.

 Matching the right cut with the right technique makes all the difference.
 Whether slow-cooked for richness or seared for a quick meal, choosing wisely guarantees the best results.